Etraveli Group: GoToGate

+TripStack

+In 2019, Etraveli Group acquired Toronto travel technology company TripStack.
+The deal included online travel agency Flight Network, which had invested $4.5 in TripStack's launch in 2018.

+Refund controversies and reception

 GoToGate's, MyTrip's and Supersaver's most frequent criticisms target its speed of delivering refunds to customers.
 London-based journalist Anna Tims of The Guardian claimed that sixteen months after requesting a valid refund, the company refused to provide her with one.
 She additionally outlined and slammed GoToGate's policy in which the agency would take a cut out of any refund given to a passenger from an airline unless the customer purchased a "platinum support package".
 Tims' complaints against the company were mirrored and expanded upon by Which?, further slamming GoToGate and fellow online travel agency Lastminute.com for illegally refusing refunds and charging customers "administration fees" just to process refunds.
-Customer complaints against GoToGate also attracted the attention of CBS News, which when documenting a flight purchase from Illinois to Serbia, highlighted that no representatives responded when the company was called.
+Customer complaints against GoToGate also attracted the attention of CBS News and News.com.au; CBS, when documenting a flight purchase from Illinois to Serbia, highlighted that no representatives responded when the company was called, and News.com.au highlighted how GoToGate refused to transfer a COVID-related refund from Qatar Airways to a customer whom was granted a refund by the airline.

 Simon Calder, a journalist for The Independent, warned consumers that booking airline tickets through GoToGate and myTrip, which he noted to be among the more untrustworthy travel agencies, would only be worth the money paid if both the flight was sold for a substantially cheaper price than a more trusted agency and the flight was being booked very close to its departure.

 The New Zealand Herald has attributed GoToGate's business practices, along with those of other online travel agencies, as a cause for their overall decline after the COVID-19 pandemic.

+As of June 2023, MyTrip had a rating of 1.05 stars (out of 5 maximum) from 1,206 reviews on Sitejabber.

+In May 2024, a businessman obtained settlement from GoToGate after suing their UK company for fraud.
+It was alleged that GoToGate had misrepresented the sale of a flight, and that they had refused to enact the carrier terms of American Airlines for a refund.